 To present basic ideas and techniques of variational calculus, including relevant applications.

 What is the shortest route between two places on the Earth's surface (the answer isn't a straight line, because the Earth isn't flat!)?
 What is the optimum roller coaster design that provides the minimum descent time?
-How do you curve a string of fixed length such that it encloses the maximal area (a problem solved, according to legend, by Queen Dido of Carthage).
+How do you reformulate dynamical motion in terms of geometry?
 To answer questions such as these, we need a way to find the path between two points which minimises some quantity (such as length or time).
 The calculus of variations is a very elegant and powerful way of doing this, and consequently has wide application to real-world problems.
-The ideas also provide the basis for the mathematical formulation of general principles that underpin various fundamental governing equations of mathematical physics e.g. mechanics.
+The ideas also provide the basis for a reformulation of dynamics which underpins modern theoretical physics.

 Outline Of Syllabus